 Care for persons with traumatic brain injury can be complicated and expensive.
 Often there is a very expensive period of initial emergency medical care and intensive care which may involve multiple surgeries.
 Acute medical treatment is often followed by an extensive period of rehabilitation, which may include physical therapy, occupational therapy, and psychological counseling.
 Even beyond an initial period of rehab, PT, OT and counseling may be ongoing for years to help the injury victim achieve the fullest level of functioning possible.
 Persons living with TBI may have to relearn even the most basic skills like walking, feeding and grooming, and extensive vocational training may be needed to help the individual adapt to life at home, in public and in the workforce.

-Help is Available for Mobile TBI Victims and Their Families
+Help is Available for TBI Victims and Their Families in Mobile, AL

 At the Law Office of Gary W. Fillingim, L.L.C., we understand the many complicated factors that go into determining the long-term needs of a person living with TBI.
 We work with economists, life care planners and other experts as necessary to prepare a comprehensive case that justifies the need for compensation in a clear, compelling fashion.
 If you or a loved one has suffered a brain injury due to the negligence or misconduct of another, call our office in Mobile at 251-445-7257 for a free consultation and explanation of your options.